Q. What Is Landlord Insurance?

 - Whether you have fire sprinklers installed in your rental units

 - Whether you have burglar alarms

-Your best bet for the landlord insurance policy you need is a local independent agent in the Trusted Choice network.
+Your best bet for the landlord insurance policy you need is a local independent agent in our network.
 These agents can compare prices for you, explain the insurance coverage options available, and look for landlord insurance discounts you may qualify for to make your coverage affordable.